venmo/venmo-ios-sdk/README.md

 Venmo iOS SDK
 =============

-This open-source Cocoa Touch Static Library allows users of your app to pay with Venmo.
+This open-source Cocoa Touch Static Library allows users of your app to pay or charge with Venmo.
+It switches to the Venmo app if it's installed on the device.
+Otherwise, it opens Venmo in a web view.
+When the transaction is complete, it switches back to your app.

 Create a Venmo Application